Everyone can learn how to crochet!

 But once you’ve got the hang out of it, it’s all fun and games.
 Pinky Promise ;-)!

-If you want, you can go find yourself a cheat sheet for crocheting abbreviations on Pinterest – I pinned several on my pinboard Granny squares and such things – go have a look!
+If you want, you can go find yourself a cheat sheet for crocheting abbreviations on Pinterest – I pinned several on my Pinterest-Board about crocheting – go have a look!

 Especially if you want to work a foreign crocheting pattern (Yes, ummmm USA, UK, or Germany use different words for the same stitches.
 I think this might be because different people might have invented crocheting parallel.
 But I could also be terribly wrong – hahaha ;-)).